 the overview on Go code organization and basic

-programs.
-See the full feature breakdown for more details and to learn how to
+See the full feature breakdown for more details.

 In addition to integrated editing features, the extension provides several

 commands for working with Go files.
 You can access any of these by opening the